makrai/notes/acheampong21-Transformer-emotion-review.pdf.md

-Transformer models for text-based emotion detection: a review of BERT-based approaches Francisca Adoma Acheampong, Henry Nunoo-Mensah & Wenyu Chen Artificial Intelligence Review (2021)
+Transformer models for text-based emotion detection: a review of BERT-based appr Francisca Adoma Acheampong, Henry Nunoo-Mensah, and Wenyu Chen Artificial Intelligence Review (2021)

 # Abstract

-* The models discussed include the Generative Pre-training (GPT) and its variants, Transformer-XL, Cross-lingual Language Models (XLM), and the Bidirectional Encoder Representations from Transformers (BERT).
-Considering
+* models discussed: the Generative Pre-training (GPT) and its variants, Transformer-XL, Cross-lingual Language Models (XLM), and the Bidirectional Encoder Representations from Transformers (BERT).
-  * recent works in which researchers proposed various BERT-based models.
-The
+  * recent works in which researchers proposed various BERT-based models

 # Introduction

-* in Akhtar+ (2020), where the intensities of emotions were detected using a stacked ensemble of convolutional neural network (CNN), LSTM, and gated recurrent unit (GRU).
-However, this approach required a ground-up
+* in Akhtar+ (2020), the intensities of emotions were detected using a stacked ensemble of convolutional neural network (CNN), LSTM, and gated recurrent unit (GRU)
 * Emotion Detection (ED) is a branch of sentiment analysis (SA) that seeks to extract fine-grained emotions from either speech/voice, image, or text data
-  * issue has been partly due to the
+  * issues
-    * absence of voice modulation, facial expressions, etc., which may present
+    * absence of voice modulation, facial expressions, etc
     * unavailability of a practical context extraction approach for texts
-    * some texts convey multiple emotional expressions.
-Recently,
+    * some texts convey multiple emotional expressions
 * pre-trained transformer-based models
-* this paper is to review some of these transformer-based models that are being
+* this paper is to review some of these transformer-based models
   * datasets used, model architecture, results obtained, and limitations

-# 2 the models of emotions and the concept of text-based emotion detection
+# 2 Models of emotions and the concept of text-based emotion detection

-# 3 a brief introduction to the concept of transformers
+# 3 The concept of transformers

-# 4 some transformer-based models, their pros and cons 7
+# 4 Some transformer-based models, their pros and cons 7

-# 5 text-based emotion detection works with transformer-based pre-train 15
+# 5 Text-based emotion detection works with transformer-based pre-train 15

 * Yang+ [32], proposed a contextual emotion classifier, EmotionX-KU, which was applied to the EmotionX 2019 challenge shared task for detecting